-In an example of software cited that might fall under Class I, a patient-facing conception-support app that calculates a user’s fertility status based on various inputs, the Guidance implicitly states that a very narrow group of software devices could fall under Class I (those that do not have a medical purpose and are not accessories, however considered, to be devices under the MDR’s specific deeming rules).
+The Guidance implicitly states that a very narrow group of software devices could fall under Class I. For example, software that does not have a medical purpose and is not an accessory is under the EU Medical Device Regulation’s specific deeming rules.

-Hypothetically, even if the software performs a relatively innocuous, medically related function, but if the resulting decision could potentially result in death or irreversible deterioration, a device is class III.
-On a real note though, very few decisions in the healthcare ecosystem would ever not result in death or irreversible deterioration in certain circumstances.
+Hypothetically, even if the software performs a relatively innocuous, medically related function.
+A device is class III if the resulting decision could result in death or irreversible deterioration.
+On a real note, though, very few decisions in the healthcare ecosystem would ever not result in death or irreversible decay in certain circumstances.

 Introducing the term “Medical Device Software” MDSW, the MDCG describes the two sub-types as

-o rule 11 a) Software providing information for diagnostic or therapeutic purposes (classes IIa – III),
+- Rule 11 a) Software providing information for diagnostic or therapeutic purposes (classes IIa – III)

-o rule 11 b) Software monitoring physiological processes (classes IIa – IIb) and
+- Rule 11 b) Software monitoring physiological processes (classes IIa – IIb)

 Some of the key points addressed in MDCG 2019-11 are:

 - Software, which drives a device or influences the use of a device, shall fall within the same class as the device.
-However, there are notable exceptions depending on the intended purpose of the software.
-One exception would be, for example, melanoma image analysis software to be used with a near-infrared laser light scanner, considered a Class IIa device under Rule 10 of the MDR This shows that since the tool enables cancer diagnosis, the software should be classified as Class III.
-Herein, Rule 11 and could have a significant impact for many software manufacturers.
+However, notable exceptions depend on the intended purpose of the software.
+One exception is, for example, melanoma image analysis software to use with a near-infrared laser light scanner, considered a Class IIa device under Rule 10 of the MDR.
+It shows that since the tool enables cancer diagnosis, the software should be classified as Class III.
+Herein, Rule 11 could have a significant impact on many software manufacturers.

-- If a software drives or influences the use of a device and does not have or perform a medical purpose on its own, it may be qualified as an accessory and as such falls under the MDR/IVDR.
+- If software influences the use of a device and does not perform a medical purpose on its own, it may be qualified as an accessory and falls under the MDR/IVDR.

 - Notably, software fulfilling a medical purpose cannot be an accessory.